 Now that we have talked about the perils of a poor business credit profile, you would obviously want to know of ways which you can follow to improve your credit profile for the better.
-As a business owner you realize that you can feel the need for a loan at any given time.
+As a business owner you realize that you can feel the need for funding at any given time.
 When it comes to such a position it is necessary that you take your business credit profile into perspective and improve it beforehand, rather than regretting later.

 Here we mention some of the tips you can follow for improving your business credit profile:

 If you make good repayments, you can eventually turn the picture around and make your credit score better.
-This is why we mention you should always be on the lookout for small business loans or merchant cash advances with easier repayment plans.
+This is why we mention you should always be on the lookout for small business funding or merchant cash advances with easier repayment plans.

 Increase Credit Limits